-YADA YADA NOISE is hosting a Spoken Word Open Mic Night for all Hull College staff and Higher Education students as part of the Student Conference Week later this month.
+YADA YADA NOISE is hosting a Spoken Word Open Mic Night later this month as part of the college’s Smile and Breathe week.

-Founded by MA Creative Practice student Alice Godber last year as a result of her love of working with creative people, YADA YADA NOISE aims to facilitate collaboration between students, other creatives and organisations with a focus on providing a supportive environment for people to express themselves and celebrate creativity.
+Founded by MA Creative graduand Alice Godber last year as a result of her love of working with creative people, YADA YADA NOISE aims to facilitate collaboration between students, other creatives and organisations with a focus on providing a supportive environment for people to express themselves and celebrate creativity.

 “At the moment it is not where it needs to be.
 For example, not a lot of students seem to collaborate or share ideas and projects.
 There is so much talent and creativity but different courses, years and groups don’t seem to mix.
 Through YADA YADA NOISE, we want to entice and facilitate collaboration within the college, and the wider community through working on a wide variety of projects.